qnzhou/trianglelite/README.md

 # TriangleLite

-TriangleLite is a lite wrapper of the [triangle library] in C++.
+TriangleLite is a lite wrapper of the [triangle library] written in C++.
 It is created by Qingnan Zhou as a coding exercise to make using the triangle library less tedious.